fpereiro/backendqual/readme.md

 - Using many dependencies vs writing self-contained code.
 - Self-hosting vs hosting on the cloud.
 - Using external services vs not using external services at all.
-- Server vs serverless.
+- Server vs serverless architecture.
 - Choice of programming language.
 - Choice of paradigm.
 - Strict or loose typing.
 - Test-driven development vs writing the tests later.
 - Development methodology (Agile, Waterfall, Cowboy).

-I also find these recommendations to be applicable for backends of any size and scope; from small backends with a single developer to massive web services - though, admittedly, my experience with the latter is very limited.
+I consider these recommendations to be applicable for backends of any size and scope; from small backends with a single developer to massive web services - though, admittedly, my experience with the latter is very limited.

+## License

+This document is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.